fuzzy76/phpunused/README.md

 This is a quick hack to help me analyze a code base.
 Pull requests are welcome, but apart from that, new features are unlikely.

+## Possible improvements

+* Find references in .js files (ajax calls and such)
+* Ignore function references in commented out lines